serhan-yilmaz/PrinciplesGuide/README.md

 The goal of this writing is to summarize a set of rules that I believe to be important and beneficial to follow while making personal decisions.
 Most are obvious principles, but they are sometimes overlooked.
 So, I believe it is helpful to remember and repeat what's important.

-To explain my view with an analogy: Principles serve as a compass that, in the absence of light and when faced with uncertainty, can help find the right way, without getting lost.
-So, follow the compass when in doubt.
+To explain my view with an analogy: Principles serve as a compass that, in a dark tunnel where the road ahead is unclear, can help find the right way out, without getting lost.
+So, I say do what you know to be true, and follow the compass when in doubt.

-Overall, this is meant to be a practical guide, aiming for what is best personally and "what can help", as opposed to prescribing morals on "what should" and what is best for the society.
+Overall, rather than prescribing morals on "what should", this is meant to be a practical guide, aiming for what is best personally and "what can help".
+Since I believe actions are ultimately what counts, I aimed to express the principles in the form of specific, actionable points.

-With that in mind, the first principle and a warning to follow:
+With these in mind, the first principle and a warning to follow:

 #### Principle of Advice